 Bemidji City Park also offers a lot of recreational activities.
 Many walking and biking trails cover almost all areas of the park.
 The trails are mostly flat, making them accessible to people with disabilities, children, and older people.

-In addition, there are multiple playgrounds located in different areas of the park where children can play safely while parents relax nearby on benches or picnic tables.
+In addition, multiple playgrounds are located in different areas of the park where children can play safely while parents relax nearby on benches or picnic tables.

 See Related: Things to Do in Ely, Minnesota